lawrencebrooks/iros/README.md

-# spectrum
+# iris
-Source code and assets for the Spectrum Uzebox game.
+Source code and assets for the Iris Uzebox game.